Sbcdn/drasil/README.md

 The connection string to dbsync must be amended in  'local/configmaps/drasil_configmap.yaml' before starting a local cluster or via envrionment variable 'DBSYNC_DB_URL' on the container in kubernetes.
 The local setup will NOT spin up a cardano node and dbsync, this has to be done seperatly or connect to an existing one.

-### Oura
+#### Oura
 Oura must be configured to fill a redis stream for transactions.
-You can find a detailed description how to setup redis streams with oura [here](https://github.com/txpipe/oura)
+You can find a detailed description how to setup redis streams with oura [here](https://github.com/txpipe/oura).
+In the local cluster this is already handled for you.

 ## Quick Overview about the libraries and services
 - libraries